alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-03-rule-on-delay-younger-dauther-marriage.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "It is not permissible to delay the marriage of the younger girl"
+title: It is not permissible to delay the marriage of the younger girl
-hijri: "Rabi' Al-Thani 18, 1442 AH"
+hijri: '1442-04-18'
-source: "Fatawa Shaykh Ibn Baz p.
-20/420"
+source: Fatawa Shaykh Ibn Baz p.
+20/420
 lang: en
-category: [marriage]
+category:
+- marriage
 note: false
-summary: "It is not permissible to delay the marriage of the younger daughter until the elder one gets married."
+summary: It is not permissible to delay the marriage of the younger daughter until the elder one gets married.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: